techidaily/site-win11-tips/source/_posts/clearing-up-blocked-paths-in-windows-update.md

  Sometimes you may experience that the SFC is not working properly.
 To overcome that, you should run the DISM command that will service and repair Windows images.

  You can quickly learn how to run the SFC and DISM, and also explore how they work.
-Check out our piece on the[differences between CHKDSK, SFC, and DISM](https://www.makeuseof.com/difference-between-chkdsk-sfc-and-dism-in-windows-10/) for the full low-down.
+Check out our piece on the [differences between CHKDSK, SFC, and DISM](https://www.makeuseof.com/difference-between-chkdsk-sfc-and-dism-in-windows-10/) for the full low-down.

  After these scans finish running, try running the Windows Update Troubleshooter again.

 ## 5\.
 Update System Drivers

  Computer drivers enable Windows and its components to communicate and function efficiently.
-So it's good for you to[know what drivers are and why you should keep them updated](https://www.makeuseof.com/computer-drivers-what-are-they-why-should-you-update/) .
+So it's good for you to [know what drivers are and why you should keep them updated](https://www.makeuseof.com/computer-drivers-what-are-they-why-should-you-update/) .

  If you're regularly keeping your Windows PC updated, the drivers your system needs would automatically be getting installed with the updates.